Harly Greenberg, MD, Chief, Division of Pulmonary, Critical Care, and Sleep Medicine

 Fatima Anjum, MD

 Dr. Anjum is Attending Physician at Pulmonary and Critical Care Division, Department of Medicine, North Shore University Hospital.
 She is board certified in Internal Medicine, Pulmonary Medicine and Critical Care Medicine.
-She is Assistant Professor of Medicine at the Hofstra-North Shore LIJ School of Medicine and has been faculty at the national level for 3 years now.
+She is Assistant Professor of Medicine at the Hofstra-Northwell School of Medicine and has been faculty at the national level for 3 years now.
 She did her training at SUNY Downstate Medical Center in Brooklyn, NY.

 Dr. Anjum's major research interests include Pulmonary Hypertension and ARDS.
 Her research is focused on identifying biomarkers and role of stem cells in pulmonary hypertension secondary to sickle cell disease.
 She has presented her research at several international research symposia, and has published research data and review articles in numerous prestigious medical journals.